carpentries-incubator/pangenomics/_episodes/13-other-resources.md

 Note: Please note that they are currently in beta, so it is important to review the outputs for coherence and report any issues or bugs.

 **Original paper**
-Harling-Lee, J.D., Gorzynski, J., Yebra, G. et al. A graph-based approach for the visualisation and analysis of bacterial pangenomes.
+Harling-Lee, J.D., Gorzynski, J., Yebra, G. et al. A graph-based approach for the visualization and analysis of bacterial pangenomes.
 BMC Bioinformatics 23, 416 (2022). https://doi.org/10.1186/s12859-022-04898-2

+## Other tools

+### OrthoVenn3

+[OrthoVenn3](https://orthovenn3.bioinfotoolkits.net/home) is a web visualization tool for comparative genomics.
+It can make a complete pipeline from clustering to evolutionary analyses.
+Which can be applied to your own samples or to the ones in the built-in database.
+It offers a wide variety of visualizations.

+**Original paper:**
+Jiahe Sun and others, OrthoVenn3: an integrated platform for exploring and visualizing orthologous data across genomes, Nucleic Acids Research, Volume 51, Issue W1, 5 July 2023, Pages W397–W403, https://doi.org/10.1093/nar/gkad313

 ### Benchmarking for Orthologs Predictions

-You might be interested in evaluate the quality of your results concerning the methodology employed for indentifying orthologous genes.
-To facilitate this task, you can utilize the resources provided by the [Orthology Benchmarking](https://orthology.benchmarkservice.org/) website.
-This platform offers a pre-processed benchmarking analysis of various methodologies, ranking them based on their efficacy in identifying authentic orthologs (recal).
+The clustering step is decisive in the results that you will obtain, so choosing a clustering algorithm is a crucial part of working on pangenomics.
+To facilitate this task, you can utilize the resources the [Orthology Benchmarking](https://orthology.benchmarkservice.org/) website provides.
+This platform offers a pre-processed benchmarking analysis of various methodologies, ranking them based on their efficacy in identifying authentic orthologs (recall).
 Additionally, it provides the opportunity to assess your own methods and results within this framework.

-For detailed instruction on how to submit your own data for evaluation, please refer to the following information:
+For detailed instructions on how to submit your own data for evaluation, please refer to the following information:

 [How to submit my ortholog predictions to Orthology Benchmarking](https://orthology.benchmarkservice.org/proxy/doc#submit)